xaanya/devops24/examinations/exam2/README.md

 ## Create ansible.cfg

 Create a directory for Ansible in your home directory.
 You can call it anything, as long as you remember what it is.
+In our examples below, we will call it `ansible`.

 In our dedicated Ansible directory, create a file called `ansible.cfg` (there is an example `ansible.cfg` in this same directory that you